airr-community/common-repo-wg/recommendations.md

 #### Recommendation 5: Establishment of dedicated AIRR data repositories
-Dedicated repositories should be established for hosting processed repertoire-sequencing data and annotations to facilitate data queries and cross-study meta-analyses.
+Dedicated repositories should be established for hosting processed repertoire-sequencing (AIRR-seq) data and annotations to facilitate data queries and cross-study meta-analyses.
 Annotated AIRR-seq data and relevant repertoire metadata should be deposited in AIRR-compliant repositories following the MiAIRR data standard.
 These repositories should link to the raw data deposited in INSDC